luisjover/luisjover/README.md

 </div>
 <p>
   I'm currently working together with my team at <a href="https://assemblerinstitute.com/"><b></b>Assembler Institute</b></a> on a music app, with some artist music in the style of Spotify, but with the built-in functionality of being able to upload your own music, either publicly or privately, in the style of SoundCloud.
-  The project is done in React + TypeScript with Vite.js for the front end, and PostgreSQL + Express + Prisma for the back end, integrating @Auth0 for user authentication and Cloudinary for asset storage, among other libraries and resources.
+  The project is done in React + TypeScript with Vite.js for the front end, Mongodb + Express + Prisma for the back end, and PostgreSQL + Express + Prisma for a second database used for measure user stats as views, shares, etc.. integrating @Auth0 for user authentication and Cloudinary for asset storage, among other libraries and resources.
 </p>

 <br/>